Then what do we do? Do we reset the tragedy clock and hopelessly wait for it to happen again?

 Mythic heroes are the glue that hold a society together.
 We need people like you to step up and be that type of everyday hero.

 So, how can you be an everyday mythic hero in the fight against mass murder?
 Here are just two suggestions:

 1. Choose to see the humanity in everyone and care about the well-being of others: Heroes go beyond the boundaries of narrow-minded philosophies that demonize other people.
 They transcend artificial, human-made categories and labels in order to clearly see the common humanity we all share.
 Heroes break through barriers and create common ground.

-We have a natural negativity bias, an urge to find fault.
+We have a natural negativity bias, an urge to find fault in others.
 This is part of our hardwired survival mechanism.
 But we don’t have to fall prey to this bias.
 It takes a conscious choice to avoid the urge to scapegoat others and take personal responsibility for the world around us.

-We need to understand how our society is pushing people to the fringes, causing them to lash out.
-Look for opportunities to help reduce social isolation in your community.
+We need to understand how our society is pushing people to the fringes, and causing them to lash out.
+One potential solution is to look for opportunities to help reduce social isolation in your community.

 2. Team up with other everyday heroes: You might think you can’t change the world alone.
 However, you can change your local part of the world by being a positive influence as a mythic hero.

 In addition, you can multiply your influence by banding together with like-minded individuals.
 Seek out others who are dedicated to the everyday heroism movement.
-There are growing communities of heroes worldwide.
-These include the Hero Round Table, the Hero Construction Company, and the Heroic Imagination Project, for example.
+There are growing communities of heroism advocates worldwide.
+These include the Hero Round Table, the Hero Construction Company, and the Heroic Imagination Project, to name a few.

 Take time to connect with people in these and other similar organizations.
-The more we join forces, the more we’ll be able to be a force for well-being in the world.
+The more we join forces, the more we’ll be a force for well-being in the world.

 Cutting Through the Gordian Knot of Mass Murder